We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney Fab 50 Statues

-There will be 50 characters in total represented by statues scattered throughout all 4 Disney parks.
+There are 50 characters in total represented by statues scattered throughout all 4 Disney parks.

 Space 220 Restaurant